Whether you’re injured or simply struggle with being on your feet, there are plenty of jobs that don’t require standing.

 5. Investment Fund Manager

-However, if you’re good with numbers and you want to help individuals grow their investments over time, working as an investment fund manager is a smart choice.
+If you’re good with numbers and you want to help individuals grow their investments, working as an investment fund manager could be a smart choice.

 Average Pay: $107,480 (CareerExplorer)

 Human resource managers are critical leaders in a company.
 They ensure payroll is processed, employees receive the right training, and that disputes are handled professionally.

 Since everything can done over the phone, computer, and face-to-face, there’s no walking or standing required.